 You may select the Database instance from the drop-down list, or provide database instance's name.

 For the Production environment, the project's database name is "[myProject]" by default, but you can edit this name.
 We do not recommend that you use the name of the development environment's project.

 Provide the database login information and click Next.

 5. Configure advanced options.

-When users are not included for deployment to Production (the Include users in target environment option is left unselected), only the domain\admon user will be automatically created in the Production environment.
+Only the domain\admon user will be automatically created in the Production environment.